Nemanja264/Cloud-computing/Theory/Hybrid Cloud/Security.md

     - **End-to-End Encryption,** even if an attacker gains access to the network, they cannot read the data because it's encrypted.
     - **Istio (Service Mesh)** automatically manages mTLS for internal Kubernetes traffic.
     - **Calico (Network Policy Engine)** enforces rules that prevent unauthorized microservices from communicating.
-    - Example: **Prevents Man-in-the-Middle (MITM)** attacks inside Kubernetes (data traffic encrypted), Ensures only trusted microservices can talk to each other,       Encrypts sensitive data within the cloud environment
+    - **Examples:** **Prevents Man-in-the-Middle (MITM)** attacks inside Kubernetes (data traffic encrypted), Ensures only trusted microservices can talk to each other, Encrypts sensitive data within the cloud environment